 Caban Cader & Snowdonia National Park

-We headed to Wales with the kids to explore Snowdonia National Park and were blown away by its natural beauty.
+I headed to Wales with the family to explore Snowdonia National Park and was blown away by its natural beauty.
 If you’re wondering where to go on your next family holiday it’s definitely worth considering.
 Caban Cader, five miles from Machynlleth, was our home for a few nights, booked through the brilliant Canopy & Stars.
 It sleeps four comfortably – one double bed in the loft space, one double sofa bed downstairs – and although the cabin was tiny, everything had been well thought out to ensure the perfect stay.

 Getting cosy at Cabin Cader